caraya/reading-experience/psp.md

 	* It’s dangerous if you fail to get full buy in because it segments the market even further
 	* it’s dangerous if you succeed because the defacto standard becomes a dejure standard and you have to support it and work all the warts that were ok when you were developing it (check the Javascript specifications for the amount of baggage carried over to keep old code from breaking)

-Instead I’m looking at the progressive web applications as a starting point for an exploration of how far we can push the web as a publishing medium.
+Instead I’m looking at progressive web applications as a starting point for an exploration of how far we can push the web as a publishing medium.

 ## What are progressive web applications